 Isaiah Colina, Emma Harris, Kate Lindsay, Matthew Mulia, Jessica Sun and Henry Ting

-- Community Partner: Lululemon
+- Community Partner: lululemon

 - Degree: Bachelor of Applied Science